MEET OUR ADVISORY COUNCIL.

 Jim Alkove is the EVP of Security at Salesforce.
 Jim is responsible leading security end to end across Salesforce.
 Prior to joining Salesforce, Jim was the VP of Product Engineering and Security for Nest through the launch of the Nest Cam Outdoor.
 Before Nest, Jim spent 17 years at Microsoft most recently as the Corporate Vice President of Enterprise and Security for Windows where he led the efforts to revitalize commercial Windows through the launch of Windows 10.
 Prior to Windows, Jim held numerous engineering and leadership roles within Microsoft including Chief Security Officer for Xbox where he led the creation of the silicon to cloud security model for Xbox One

-Rich Baich is Wells Fargo’s Chief Information Security Officer.
-Prior to joining Wells Fargo in 2012, Rich was a Principal at Deloitte & Touche where he led the Global Cyber Threat and Vulnerability Management practice.
+Rich Baich is AIG’s Chief Information Security Officer.
+Prior to joining AIG, Rich was the CISO for Wells Fargo and a Principal at Deloitte & Touche where he led the Global Cyber Threat and Vulnerability Management practice.
 Rich’s other security leadership roles include Naval Information Warfare Officer for the National Security Agency, Senior Director for Professional Services at Network Associates (now McAfee) and, after 9/11, as Special Assistant to the Deputy Director for the National Infrastructure Protection Center at the Federal Bureau of Investigation.
 Rich retired after 20+ years of military service.

 The former Secretary of Homeland Security and the Chairman of the Chertoff Group